Welcome to your home!

 SECURITY DEPOSITS: Security deposits cannot be used by the resident as a rent payment.

-SMOKING: Smoking inside the units is not allowed.
+SMOKING: Smoking inside the apartments and common areas is not allowed.
 Please be considerate of the other tenants.
 Also, NO smoking is allowed on the upper deck of 1025 E Johnson.

 SNOW REMOVAL: 1036 and 1038 E Gorham St. and 302 W Wilson: Snow removal will be provided for the driveway, sidewalk and the decks.
 Tenants are responsible for snow removal in and around their individual parking spaces.